kaytaffer/IV1201-Go-Hire/README.md

 `StartController` - Responsible for returning the whole React App.

+### util
+`Logger` - Utility class containing static methods to write to error and event logs.

 ## service/
 `PersonService` - Service Class that handles business logic related to persons.